Brüno: Plot

 Gay Austrian fashion reporter Brüno Gehard is fired from his own television show, Funkyzeit mit Brüno after disrupting a Milan Fashion Week catwalk, and his lover Diesel leaves him for another man.
 Accompanied by his assistant's assistant, Lutz Schulz, he travels to the United States to become a famous Hollywood celebrity.

 Brüno unsuccessfully attempts an acting career as an extra on Medium.
 He then interviews Paula Abdul, until he scares her off when he serves her sushi on the body of a totally naked Mexican man, even though she had no problem in sitting on a fully-clothed Mexican man beforehand.
-He then produces a celebrity interview pilot, showing him dancing erotically, criticizing Jamie Lynn Spears' fetus with reality TV star Brittny Gastineau, unsuccessfully attempting to interview actor Harrison Ford, and closing with a close-up of his penis being swung around by pelvic gyrations.
-A focus group reviewing the pilot hate it.
-Brüno then attempts and fails to make a sex tape by seducing Ron Paul, claiming to have mistaken him for drag queen RuPaul.
+He then produces a celebrity interview pilot, showing him dancing erotically, criticizing Jamie Lynn Spears' fetus with reality TV star Brittny Gastineau, unsuccessfully attempting to interview actor Harrison Ford, (who angrily tells Brüno to “Fuck Off” while walking from a parallel-parked car into a building) and closing with a close-up of his penis being swung around by pelvic gyrations followed by the urethera closing and opening appearing to say Brüno.
+A focus group reviewing the pilot hated it.
+Brüno then attempts and fails to make a sex tape by seducing politician Ron Paul, claiming to have mistaken him for drag queen RuPaul.
+Paul angrily storms from the hotel room, muttering about Brüno's homosexuality, after Brüno had dropped his pants and danced around the room.

 Brüno consults a spiritualist to contact the deceased Rob Pilatus of Milli Vanilli (a former lover) for advice, miming various sex acts on the "invisible" Pilatus.
 He consults charity consultants to select a world problem to maximize his fame, choosing the Israeli–Palestinian conflict.
 He flies to Jerusalem to interview former Mossad agent Yossi Alpher and Palestinian politician Ghassan Khatib and confuses hummus and Hamas.
-He sings his own "Dove of Peace" while cajoling the two to caress each other's hands.
-He also meets with Ayman Abu Aita, a militant group leader of Al-Aqsa Martyrs' Brigades in a Palestinian refugee camp in Lebanon, where he hopes to be kidnapped.
+He sings his own song, "Dove of Peace", while cajoling the two to caress each other's hands.
+He also meets with Ayman Abu Aita, a militant group leader of al-Aqsa Martyrs' Brigades in a Palestinian refugee camp in Lebanon, where he hopes to be kidnapped.
 Brüno insults him and he is ordered to leave.